ryanlim/dyndns/README.md

 # dyndns
-Dynamically update your host DNS name.
+Dynamically update your host DNS name via rfc2136.

 ## Requirements
 * A DNS server configured to accept dynamic DNS updates.
 * A configured zone and key authorized to update that zone.
 * Python 3.6 or greater.
+* DNSPython.

 ## Configuration file
 The config file is just a JSON file named config.json.
-This needs to reside in the same directory where you are calling the nsupdate.py script.

 ### Configuration file definition
 | key | type | description |
 |-----|------|-------------|